slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The eye sees only what the mind is prepared to comprehend.' -- Robertson Davies*

-Be specially careful with confirmation bias.
+Be specially careful with *confirmation bias*.
 Confirmation bias is our tendency to cherry pick information which confirms pre-existing beliefs or ideas.
 Too much info is the main cause of it: you'll always find confirmation to your pre-existing beliefs.

 > *'Experiment and theory often show remarkable agreement when performed in the same laboratory' -- Daniel Bershader*